Darvin Ham: Personal life

 Ham is the son of Wilmer Jones-Ham, the first female mayor of Saginaw, serving from 2001 to 2005.
 When Ham was 14 years old, in 1988, he survived a gunshot wound to his face and neck.

 Ham is married and his wife also went to Texas Tech.

 His son, Darvin Ham Jr., played for Northwood University, and was an assistant coach at Northwood for 4 years, through the 2021–22 season.
 As of the 2022–23 season, Ham Jr. is an assistant coach for the Cleveland Charge of the NBA G League.

-Ham is a Christian.
-Ham has said, “First of all, I want to thank God.
+Ham is Christian.
+Ham has said:First of all, I want to thank God.
 Coming from where I come from, I was raised in a household with strong, spiritual faith, belief in God and his Son Jesus Christ, so I want to start with that.
-Everything I’ve been able to overcome in my life, along with the people around me, it's been that spirit that was instilled in me as a youngster.”

-In June 2011, Ham traveled to Venezuela as a SportsUnited Sports Envoy for the U.S. Department of State.
+Everything I’ve been able to overcome in my life, along with the people around me, it's been that spirit that was instilled in me as a youngster.In June 2011, Ham traveled to Venezuela as a SportsUnited Sports Envoy for the U.S. Department of State.
 In this function, he worked with Kayte Christensen to conduct basketball clinics for 300 youth from underserved areas and met with Venezuelan sports officials.
 In so doing, Ham helped contribute to SportsUnited's mission to promote greater international understanding and inclusion through sport.
 He then followed up on these efforts and conducted a second set of clinics for more than 200 youth in Myanmar.
 This was the first State Department-sponsored sports exchange with Myanmar.